donjajo/NG/README.md

+## nigeria-states-lga

-I got the inspiration of updating and sharing this PHP Class after a good Don Jajo of mine did....
-I thought i should at least spare some time as he did to FORK the repo via https://github.com/donjajo/NGStatesLGA so i can contribute to the PHP Class as someone wished if the methods can be at least Chain-able.
-And now, its not only Chain-able but i added and modify some methods...
+*I got the inspiration of updating and sharing this PHP Class after a good Don Jajo of mine did....
+I thought i should at least spare some time as he did to FORK the repo via [donjajo/NGStatesLGA](https://github.com/donjajo/NGStatesLGA) so i can contribute to the PHP Class as someone wished if the methods can be at least Chain-able.
+And now, its not only Chain-able but i added and modify some methods...*